Leadership Development Course

 Andrew Borrello is a retired Police Captain and served with the San Gabriel Police Department for over 27 years.
 Andy is a certified California POST Master Instructor and graduate of Command College.
 He has been presenting law enforcement training in multiple subjects for over twenty years and specializes in career development, career advancement/promotion, and the promotional oral interview.
 Andy is the book author of the Police Promotion Super Course and his published articles have included topics such as leadership, management, career development, promotional testing, community policing, risk management, and ethics.
 Captain Borrello has served as a consultant DBA, POLICE PROMOTE and has taught thousands of law enforcement professionals through one-on-one consultations/coaching, seminars, keynote addresses, and large presentations for agencies and professional associations.
 Andy’s curriculum is unique in the industry, intense, and fun and it’s based on tangible simplicity, effectiveness, and real-world application.

-Police Officers, Deputies, and Corporals who have the support and approval of their supervisor and department chief executive and who can meet the following conditions for attending CPOA’s Leadership Development Course:
+Police Officers, Deputies, and Corporals, and Investigators who have the support and approval of their supervisor and department chief executive, and who can meet the following conditions for attending CPOA’s Leadership Development Course: